 Dominic Hasek winning the cup.

-Being at game 6 in Pittsburgh in 2008 when the Wings won the cup.
+Being at game 6 in Pittsburgh in 2008, sitting right behind the net when Hossa’s shot slid across the crease and missed and the the Wings won the cup.

 Having the entire team sign my Fender special edition Detroit Red Wings Guitar (#4 of 100).

 Attending an old timers game and getting Shawn Burr’s jersey right from him and having Dennis Polonich and Marcel Dionne autograph it too

 Attending the Red Wings Stanley Cup party at the Fox Theater in 1998 and meeting the team